 How are my rates calculated?

-Joan owns a residential property in Ballarat Central.
-Her valuation and rates notice shows her Capital Improved Value (CIV) as $425,000 in 2021-22.
-Joan’s amount payable would be calculated as:
+For example, if Joan owns a residential property in Ballarat Central and her property valuation and rates notice shows her Capital Improved Value (CIV) as $425,000 in 2023/24, Joan’s amount payable would be calculated as the following:

 What are the different types of valuations?

-- Capital Improved Value (CIV): the total market value of the land and improvements (buildings, fences, swimming pool, etc.)
+Capital Improved Value (CIV): is the total market value of the land as well as the buildings and any other improvements such as fences, sheds, swimming pools etc.

 What happens if I disagree with my rates valuation?